 Did Games Workshop intentionally choose dimensions that are a pain for a huge part of its player base to print at home?
 Nobody outside the company is going to know that, but there are perfectly reasonable explanations as to why it could have happened.

 Maybe the geometry tested better.
 Maybe the firing lanes feel cleaner.
-Maybe the board finally plays the way they wanted.
+Heck, maybe the board finally plays the way they wanted (wouldn’t that be something?)

-Still, you aren’t wrong for noticing that the new “official” layout is harder for average U.S. hobbyists to mock up with a home printer, and that creates frustration
+Still, you aren’t wrong for noticing that the new “official” terrain footprints are harder for average U.S. hobbyists to mock up with a home printer, and that creates frustration

-In a hobby that already asks for plenty of spending, that kind of thing tends to get noticed quickly.
-Players are already buying books, models, bases, paint, transport gear, and event tickets.
-So when even the printable template part of the hobby gets more annoying, it doesn’t feel like a tiny detail; it feels like one more hurdle.
+In a hobby that already asks for plenty of spending, that kind of thing tends to get noticed pretty quick too.
+Players are already buying books, models, bases, paint, transport gear, and event tickets, right?
+So, when what should have been an easily printable part of the hobby gets more annoying, it doesn’t feel like a tiny detail; it can feel like one more hurdle.

 This Hits Regular Players Harder Than the Competitive Crowd

-This issue seems to hit the garagehammer crowd the hardest.
-They are the local group trying to practice at home, and the players who want to test the new standard before buying or building a whole new set of terrain pieces.
-However, it also hits local game stores that want tables to match the current layout, because “just print the templates and throw them down” is no longer the easy answer.
+Regular players are more likely to feel this because they are the local group practicing at home and the ones who want to test the new standard before buying or building a whole new set of terrain pieces.
+However, it also affects local game stores that want tables to match the current layout, because “just print the templates and throw them down” is no longer the easy answer.

 That may impact the rollout of 11th edition more than GW may have realized.
 Convenience and accessibility matter in this hobby.
 A new layout setup can be better in theory, but if it’s more annoying for people to actually use, players are going to keep grumbling about it, no matter how polished it looks on the table.